 I have loved studying animal management - it's given me so many opportunities.
 The balance between theory and practical lessons means you learn theory then put it into practice.
 Would definitely recommend."

 - Emily Montgomery

 City & Guilds Level 3 Technical Extended Diploma (Single and Double)

-+ 4 GCSEs at 5 or above (including English Language or Maths and Science)
++ 4 GCSEs at 5 or above (including English Language or Maths), or a full Level 2 qualification with an overall Merit or above

 Miss E Blakey